paakofiaidoo/Special-reletivity-app/README.md

 -the speed of light ,c which can be c= 3e8 m/s or c= 299792458 m/s

+this is a code::blocks project

+source code are in the /src folder and header files are in the /include folder and exe if in the /bin/release

 recommended ide is code:blocks download code::blocks from